Skip to content

 The bulldog car is also known as a supercar for the ’80s, as its fastest speed was recorded at 192 mph.

-Designwise, there are alloy wheels fitted with Pirelli P7 tires around the perimeter, the blades are included to direct cooling air to the brakes.
+Design-wise, alloy wheels are fitted with Pirelli P7 tires around the perimeter, and the blades are included to direct cooling air to the brakes.

 It reaches over a meter to two when opened with a power door.